santonoff/hs100/README.md

 first to blinking blue, then to solid blue indicating that it has successfully connected to your AP.

+For the KL110 (and other Kasa Smart Bulbs), the commands are: kl110_on - turn on the bulb kl110_off - turn off the bulb kl110_dim xx - set the bulb to xx dim level

+If the file is executed via the name "kl110" rather than "hs100", the "on", "off" and "dim" commands are redirected to the kl110 versions.
+Either copy, rename or create a link to access the file with the make kl110.
+To create links, us the ln command in Linux or the mklink command in Windows.

 ## Build

 Ubuntu instructions
 You will need `build-essential` installed.
 Then run `make`.
 This will produce a `hs100` binary which you can use.
 E.g. `./hs100 192.168.0.1 off`
+For Windows, install the community edition of Visual Studio.
+Use the cl command to compile/link the executable.

 ## Todo